Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Sleep & Physical Health

-Sleep deprivation impacts your by attacking organs and body systems & functions.
+Sleep deprivation attacks organs, body systems and functions.
 The longer you go without quality sleep, the more damage you have, and the longer the effects are felt.
+Example: it took me 2 1/2 years to recover from chronic stress and sleep deprivation.

 • Heart disease - heart attack and stroke.